lemberg/obd2-swift-lib/README.md

 * Select your project in the Xcode Navigation and then select your application target from the sidebar.
 After this, select the "General" tab and click on the + button under the "Embedded Binaries" section.

-* Select OBD2 Swift.framework from dialogue and that's all!
+* Select OBD2 Swift.framework from dialogue and that's all!  :tada:

 > Don't forget to do `import OBD2Swift` in classes where you want to use this framework